 Proficient Deer Stalking Certificate Level 2 PDS2

 The PDS2 is a Deer Management Qualification that is designed to follow on from the foundation skills achieved during the PDS1.
-The Level 2 award is recognised by the Forestry Commission and by NatureScot for 'fit & competent registration'.
+The Level 2 award is recognised by Natural England, the Forestry Commission and by NatureScot for 'fit & competent registration'.

 Write your awesome label here.